Chachchon Ratanarak

-Chachchon Ratanarak (ชัชชน รัตนรักษ์; RTGS: Chatchon Rattanarak) is one of Thailand’s most distinguished business figures and the third generation of the Ratanarak family.
+Chachchon Ratanarak (ชัชชน รัตนรักษ์; RTGS: Chatchon Rattanarak) is a Thai businessman belonging to the third generation of the Ratanarak family.

-The Ratanaraks are one of the few remaining 'old money' families in Thailand and have substantial holdings in a number of Thai-based companies including Bank of Ayudhya, Siam City Cement, Allianz Ayudhya Capital, Matching Maximize Studio, Medial Studio, Grand Canal Land and Eastern Star Real Estate as well as holding a majority stake in Bangkok Broadcasting & Television Company (BBTV), which operates Thailand's Channel 7.
+The Ratanaraks are one of the 'old money' families in Thailand and have substantial holdings in a number of Thai-based companies including Bank of Ayudhya (branded and commonly referred to as Krungsri Bank), Siam City Cement, Allianz Ayudhya Capital, Matching Maximize Studio, Media Studio, Grand Canal Land and Eastern Star Real Estate as well as holding a majority stake in Bangkok Broadcasting & Television Company (BBTV), which operates Thailand's Channel 7.
+The group also owns HR Pro Security and Services, one of the largest security firm in Thailand.

 Early life

 Born in 1972, Chachchon is the only child of Krit Ratanarak, chairman of BBTV and head of the Ratanarak Group, and Associate Professor Chaiskran Hiranpruk, PhD.
 He is the grandson of Chuan Ratanarak, who founded Bank of Ayudhya (known today as Krungsri Bank), Siam City Cement (producer of the Insee Cement brand) and BBTV and was one of Thailand’s last great self-made business Titans.

 Chachchon, also known as Ton or Tone, was educated in Thailand until he was 10.
 He continued his primary and secondary education in England, earning a degree in Economics from University of London in 1996.